 Consultants are recognized as an authority or specialist in a specific field, engaged by UNICEF in an advisory or consultative capacity.

-Individual contractors provide expertise, skills, or knowledge for the performance of a specific task.
+Individual contractors provide expertise, skills, or knowledge for performing a specific task.

-The qualifications, competencies, expertise and experience required for these roles are based on the Terms of Reference of the specific vacancy and are indicated in the vacancy announcement.
+The qualifications, competencies, expertise and experience required for these roles are based on the Terms of Reference of the specific vacancy and are stated in the vacancy announcement.

-When applying for consultancy or individual contractor positions, you are required to provide your daily or monthly rate, as indicated in the announcement.
+When applying for consultancy or individual contractor positions, you are required to provide your daily or monthly rate, as stated in the announcement.